AlexanderGatesV2/pyBioSim/README.md

 -  **R**: Reset simulation (when paused)
 -  **F1**: Toggle help display

+### Challenges

+The simulation includes various environmental challenges that determine which creatures survive and reproduce:

+-  **Circle Challenge (0)**: Creatures must stay inside a circular area in the top-left quadrant.
+-  **Right Half (1)**: Creatures must stay in the right half of the arena.
+-  **Right Quarter (2)**: Creatures must stay in the rightmost quarter of the arena.
+-  **String (3)**: Creatures must have 2-3 neighbors within a radius of 1.5 cells.
+-  **Center Weighted (4)**: Creatures must stay near the center, with higher scores for those closer to center.
+-  **Center Unweighted (19)**: Creatures must stay near the center, with equal scores for all survivors.
+-  **Corner (5)**: Creatures must stay near any corner of the arena.
+-  **Corner Weighted (6)**: Creatures must stay near any corner, with higher scores for those closer to corners.
+-  **Migrate Distance (7)**: Creatures are scored based on distance traveled from birth position.
+-  **Center Sparse (8)**: Creatures must stay near center with a specific neighbor count.
+-  **Left Eighth (9)**: Creatures must stay in the leftmost eighth of the arena.
+-  **Radioactive Walls (10)**: Creatures must avoid walls that become radioactive.
+-  **Against Any Wall (11)**: Creatures must touch any wall of the arena.
+-  **Touch Any Wall (12)**: Creatures must have touched a wall during their lifetime.
+-  **East West Eighths (13)**: Creatures must stay in the leftmost or rightmost eighth.
+-  **Near Barrier (14)**: Creatures must stay near barriers.
+-  **Pairs (15)**: Creatures must form exclusive pairs with specific neighbor configuration.
+-  **Location Sequence (16)**: Creatures are scored based on number of locations visited.
+-  **Altruism (17)**: Creatures in the northwest safe zone have higher scores.
+-  **Altruism Sacrifice (18)**: Creatures in the northeast sacrifice zone are selected for kinship-based reproduction.

+**Recent Fix**: The Center Unweighted challenge constant was changed from 4 to 19 to fix an issue where both Center Weighted and Center Unweighted challenges were using the same constant value (4).
+This ensures that the two different challenge types can be properly distinguished in the code.

 ### Kill Counter

 The simulation includes a kill counter feature that tracks how many creatures are killed during each generation.
 This feature works when the kill neuron is enabled in your configuration.